 Our StreetLeaders all read the play over the summer.
 A couple of the students have even participated in stage productions.
 As we talked about, and planned for, our annual StreetLeader Black History Month Event, we came up with the idea of using the play as our teaching tool.

 Elyse Smith, our StreetLeader Director created this event four years ago, mainly as a way to teach the younger kids and the teens, about the history of Black Americans which encompasses events and information not often taught in elementary school or, even high school.

 Using the model of a “wax museum”, where characters speak and share information, we have tackled the Harlem Renaissance, Black Wall Street and The Freedom Riders.
 This year, we are going a step beyond to offer scenes from the play, “A Raisin in the Sun” with historical narrative between the scenes.

 The teens will work on this throughout the months of January and February.
 Some teens will act, some teens will be the stage crew and still other teens will research history and create narratives to be read between scenes.
 Our Junior StreetLeaders will also participate.
 We are pretty excited!

-Save the date- we are sure you will be surprised by what you learn from our StreetLeaders.
+Get your tickets now- we are sure you will be surprised by what you learn from our StreetLeaders!